sensedeep/custom-metrics/README.md

 This will retrieve a metric value for a given namespace, metric name and set of dimensions.

-The `period` argument selects the metric span name to query.
+The `period` argument selects the best metric span to query.
 For example: 3600 for one hour.
+The period will be used by query to find the span that has the same or closest (and greater) period.

 The `statistic` can be `avg`, `max`, `min`, `sum`, `count` or a P-value of the form `pNN` where NN is the P-value.
 For example: p95 would return the P-95 value.
 To get meaningful P-value statistics you must set the CustomMetrics pResolution parameter to the number of data points to keep for computing P-values.
 By default this resolution is zero, which means P-values are not computed.
 To enable, you should set this to at least 100.

 The `options` map can modify the query.
 If `options.accumulate` is true, all points will be aggregated and a single data point will be returned that will represent the desired statistic for the requested period.

-If `options.owner` is provided, it overrides the owner give to the CustomMetrics constructor.
+If `options.owner` is provided, it overrides the default owner or the `owner` given to the CustomMetrics constructor.

 If `options.id` is provided, the ID will be returned in the corresponding result items.
-This can be used to manager results.
+This can help to correlate parallel queries with results.

 ### getMetricList